In this tutorial, we will show you how to add an element to the end of a PHP array.

 In the snippet above, we created a PHP array that contains the names of three different countries.
 Then, below our array declaration, we used our square brackets to dynamically append the string “Ireland” onto the end of the array.

-If run the example above on your own server, you will get the following result:
+If you run the example above on your own server, you will get the following result:

 The var_dump in the screenshot above shows that the string “Ireland” was successfully appended to the end of our $countries array.
 Perfect!